unsky/Deformable-ConvNets-caffe/README.md

  ### Use my  modified caffe
 The MNIST example is in caffe/defor/
 ```
+cd caffe/defor/
 ./train_lenet.sh
 ```
-and the model is in model_protxt
+and the model is in caffe/defor/model_protxt/

 ### Use the code in your caffe
 All codes is in deformable_conv_cxx/